Quick Answer

 Spreadsheets are still useful for one-off checks, backfills, and QA.
 But if KPI logic lives only in a sheet, gaps appear and it becomes harder to keep definitions stable.
 Use one documented KPI definition per metric, and review exceptions directly against underlying records before you change formulas.

-You might also find this useful: How to Build a Finance Tech Stack for a Payment Platform: Accounts Payable, Billing, Treasury, and Reporting.
+If you are evaluating AP metrics alongside tooling and process design, see How to Build a Finance Tech Stack for a Payment Platform: Accounts Payable, Billing, Treasury, and Reporting.

 Once your dashboard runs on system events, governance becomes the next control point.
 A weekly KPI review should end with clear escalation decisions, named owners, and due dates, or the metrics remain descriptive instead of operational.